 The following command-line options are supported by the Sourcery G++ Debug Sprite:

--b Print a list of board-file files in the board config directory. -- ---- --- -- of that device.
+-b Print a list of board-file files in the board config directory.

 -h Print a list of options and their meanings.
 A list of device-url syntaxes is also shown.